 Wind turbine blades are subjected to considerable stress.
 Due to their high rotational speeds—sometimes up to 380 km/h—they are constantly exposed to rain, dust, and dirt.
 The leading edge, in particular, wears out over the years.
 Without timely maintenance, cracks, erosion, and other damage develop, which can lead to loss of performance and high repair costs.

-During these maintenance sessions, we repair wear areas and identify potential damage, such as:
+During these maintenance sessions, we repair wear and tear areas and identify potential damage, such as:

 Regular maintenance extends the lifespan of wind turbine blades and prevents high repair costs.
 In practice, we often see blades that have not been maintained for years.
 This often leads to serious damage, making repairs much more expensive than if regular intervention had been performed.